Wild automorphisms of projective varieties, the maps which have no invariant proper subsets: Preliminary results in arbitrary dimensions

 Thus we may assume that $\kappa(X) < 0$.
 Then $X$ is uniruled, by our assumption.
 Using Lemma \ref{MRC}, we can choose the maximal rationally connected ($\MRC$) fibration $X \to Y$ to be a well defined $\sigma$-equivariant surjective smooth (non-trivial) morphism.
 By Lemma \ref{fin} the induced action $\sigma |_Y$ on $Y$ of $\sigma$ is also wild.
 Thus every fibre of $X \to Y$ is rationally connected, since $\sigma |_Y$ fixes the locus on $Y$ (a non-dense proper subset of $Y$) over which the fibres are not rationally connected. $Y$ is not uniruled by \cite[Corollary 1.4]{GHS}.
 Hence the Kodaira dimension $\kappa(Y) \ge 0$ by the assumed weak abundance conjecture.
 Now the proposition follows from Proposition \ref{PropA}. \end{proof}

-\begin{lemma} Let $X$ be a (smooth) projective variety with a wild automorphism $\sigma$, let $A$ be an abelian variety and let $f : X \to A$ be a $\sigma$-equivariant surjective morphism with connected fibres $F$ of positive dimension.
-Suppose that $\sigma$ fixes the class of a big divisor $D$ on $A$ in $\NS_{\R}(A) = \NS(A) \otimes_{\Z} \R$ (this holds if $\dim A = 1$ or a positive power of $\sigma$ is a translation on $A$).
-Then $-K_F$ is not a big divisor. \end{lemma}
+\begin{lemma} Let $X$ be a (smooth) projective variety with a wild automorphism $\sigma$, let $A$ be an abelian variety and let $f : X \to A$ be a $\sigma$-equivariant surjective morphism with connected fibres of positive dimension.
+Suppose that a positive power $\sigma^s$ of $\sigma$ fixes the class of a big divisor $D$ on $A$ in $\NS(A)_{\R} = \NS(A) \otimes_{\Z} \R$ (this holds if $\dim A = 1$ or a positive power of $\sigma$ is a translation on $A$).
+Then $-K_F$ is not a big divisor, where $F$ is a general fibre of $f$. \end{lemma}